jyoti112421/Titanic_Survival_Prediction/README.md

 Submission: Prepare the submission file with predicted survival outcomes for the test dataset.

+Challenges Faced

+Handling Missing Values: Addressing the missing values in critical features like Age and Cabin to ensure the dataset's completeness.

+Feature Engineering: Creating meaningful features from existing ones, such as FamilySize and Title extraction from passenger names, to improve model performance.

+Model Selection and Hyperparameter Tuning: Finding the best model and tuning hyperparameters to achieve optimal performance.

+Balancing Model Complexity and Interpretability: Ensuring that the selected model is both accurate and interpretable, especially in a critical application like survival prediction.

 Results

 Final Model: The final model selected is a Random Forest classifier with the optimal hyperparameters determined through cross-validation.
 The model achieved an accuracy of 81% on the test set.

 Evaluation Metrics

 Confusion Matrix: Display the confusion matrix to show true positive, false positive, true negative, and false negative counts.

 Classification Report: Provide a detailed classification report with precision, recall, and F1-score for each class.